 By correcting off-brand tone and suggesting more brand-appropriate language, an AI writing assistant can help an editorial team take dusty editorial guidelines and really execute them.

 Enjoy automated editorial corrections

-Configure your writing style rules — from punctuation to capitalization — and have them apply to everyone.
-Spend less time copy editing minor, repetitive mistakes and let AI take care of that for you.
+Configure your writing style rules — from punctuation to capitalization — and apply them to everyone.
+Spend less time copyediting minor, repetitive mistakes, and let AI take care of that for you.

 Improve clarity, readability, and delivery

-A writing assistant can help you use the active voice, write engaging headings, include clear calls to action, and present relevant information.
-Ensure you’re using the best (and most straight-forward) language to convey your points and key messages.
+An AI writing assistant can help you use the active voice, write engaging headings, include clear calls to action, and present relevant information.
+Ensure you’re using the best (and most straightforward) language to convey your points and key messages.

 Coach your contributors

 Ensure crisp, clear, error-free writing across the board from writers and non-writers alike.
 Freelancers or new hires joining your team will be able to write on-brand from the jump with help from an AI writing assistant.